 Grän - Vilstal

 From Grän in western direction through the Tannheimer Tal to Schattwald via the Kappler Berg into the Vilstal.
-Further to Pfronten and via the Engetal back to the Tannheimer Tal.
+Further to Pfronten and via the Engetal back into the Tannheimer Tal.

 Quality of experience: *****